5 Content Marketing Mistakes Small Businesses Can’t Afford

 Many business owners get stuck trying to optimize the things that have the least impact on their business.
 Here are a few examples of “vanity metrics” and “meaningful KPIs” so you know where to focus your attention:

 The difference?
-Vanity metrics might make you feel good, but meaningful KPIs actually tell you if your content marketing is generating business results.
+Vanity metrics might make you feel good, but meaningful KPIs actually tell you if your marketing efforts are generating business results.
 Focus on metrics that connect directly to your goals (e.g. lead generation, sales, or getting repeat customers.)

 Tools That Reveal Hidden Insights